jackellenberger/emojme/README.md

   download                 download all emoji from given subdomain to json
       -s, --subdomain <value>  slack subdomain.
 Can be specified multiple times, paired with respective token. (default: ) -t, --token <value>      slack user token. ususaly starts xox*-...
 Can be specified multiple times, paired with respective subdomains. (default: )
-      --bust-cache             force a redownload of all cached info.
+      --save <user>            save all of <user>'s emoji to disk at build/$subdomain/$user --save-all               save all emoji from all users to disk at build/$subdomain --save-all-by-user       save all emoji from all users to disk at build/$subdomain/$user --since <value>          only consider emoji created since the given epoch time --bust-cache             force a redownload of all cached info.
       --no-output              prevent writing of files in build/ and log/ --verbose                log debug messages to console
-      --save <user>            save all of <user>'s emoji to disk at build/$subdomain/$user --save-all               save all emoji from all users to disk at build/$subdomain --save-all-by-user       save all emoji from all users to disk at build/$subdomain/$user -h, --help               output usage information

   upload                   upload emoji from json to given subdomain
       -s, --subdomain <value>  slack subdomain.
 Can be specified multiple times, paired with respective token.